aarnphm/tinymorph/docs/content/Design/MG.md

 Anticipated changes are the source of the information that is to be hidden inside the modules.
 Ideally, changing one of the anticipated changes will only require changing the one module that hides the associated decision.
 The approach adapted here is called design for change.

-- **AC1:** Integrating with newer language models, such as Llama 3.
+- **AC1**: Integrating with newer language models, such as Llama 3.
-- **AC2**: Support for exploration of internal embeddings visualisation
+- **AC2**: Add support for specific GPU drivers to improve performance.
-- **AC3**: More analytics to enable better understanding of users' writing
+- **AC3**: Add more customization options like themes, font styles, or hotkeys.
+- **AC4**: Show user progress metrics as graphs or charts.
+- **AC5**: Add UI interactive features like collapsible sections, sticky notes, and inline comments.
+- **AC6**: Add visual indicators for text quality metrics (e.g., grammar or tone).
+- **AC7**: Enable exporting user data for backup purposes.
+- **AC8**: Add tools to compare progress across multiple documents.
+- **AC9**: Use A100 GPU for rendering visualizations and running text generation faster.
+- **AC10**: May not integrate application with Notion and Obsidian.
+- **AC11**: Add tools to compare progress across multiple documents.

 ### Unlikely Changes

 The module design should be as general as possible.
 However, a general system is more complex.
 Sometimes this complexity is not necessary.
 Fixing some design decisions at the system architecture stage can simplify the software design.
 If these decision should later need to be changed, then many parts of the design will potentially need to be modified.
 Hence, it is not intended that these decisions will be changed.

-- **UC1:** Vertical integration with tools like Notion, Obsidian, and text editors such as Neovim and VSCode.
-- **UC2**: Building a conversational UI (users can use ChatGPT or other LLMs-based chat UI for that.)
-- **UC3**: collect anonymous metrics (product will be provided as-is.)
+- **UC1:**: Core editor interface will stay the same.
+- **UC2**: Maintain real-time updates and context-sensitive suggestions as core features.
+- **UC3**: No downloads or desktop-only application; the system must stay fully web-based.
+- **UC4**: No removal of interactive elements like notes, real-time suggestions, or graph visualizations, which are central to the application.

 ## Module Hierarchy